 In the past, LinkedIn was used primarily by people looking for jobs.
 Nowadays, it is also an effective tool for marketing professionals.
 Businesses use LinkedIn to connect with potential clients.
 Marketers use LinkedIn to reach out to prospective customers.
 And job seekers use LinkedIn to network with other professionals.
 With over 100 million users and growing, LinkedIn is an excellent tool for businesses looking to connect with potential clients and customers.
 LinkedIn is also a great place to promote your company online.
 By learning how to use LinkedIn effectively, you can get more visibility and exposure for your business.

-In simple terms LinkedIn is a professional social media network and jobs board.
+In simple terms, LinkedIn is a professional social media network and jobs board.
 For a time it was swamped with noise from recruiters and salespeople.
 But, LinkedIn is back and it’s a great place to promote your business.
-Over the last two years LinkedIn has recovered to become a real valuable player in the digital advertising world.
-LinkedIn is especially useful for B2B businesses and B2B marketers should learn how to best to apply LinkedIn as part of their inbound strategy if they want to reach their target audiences.
+Over the last two years, LinkedIn has recovered to become a really valuable player in the digital advertising world.
+LinkedIn is especially useful for B2B businesses and B2B marketers should learn how to best apply LinkedIn advertising as part of their inbound strategy if they want to reach their target audiences.

 - Understanding the type of LinkedIn Ads

 - Things to Do Before Setting Up Your LinkedIn Campaigns

 - What to Look at While Your Campaign Is Live

 - How to Plan Your LinkedIn Ad Spend

 There are several options for LinkedIn advertising, which can help you to reach different goals for your B2B brand.
 The main types of advertising available include: sponsored content, text ads, sponsored InMail, display ads, dynamic ads and video ads.